-I created this recipe log so I would have an easier time keeping track of all the factors that go together to make up a great recipe.
+I created this so I would have an easier time keeping track of all the factors that go together to make up a great recipe.
 I'd like to offer it to you, as a free download in PDF format.
-Save the file to your computer and you can print copies out as you need them.
-Click this link, Smoker Cooking Recipe Log, to get your copy of the Smoker Cooking Recipe Log.
+Save the Smoker Cooking Recipe Log to your computer and you can print copies out as you need them.

-All of this information and more is recorded so after "critically studying" (look at, smell, taste, feel, eat, etc.) the smoked food and deciding what needs improvement, I can refer to my log and make the needed adjustments for next time.
+All of this information and more is recorded so after judging the smoked food and deciding what needs improvement, I can refer to my log and make the needed adjustments for next time.

 And if the food is perfect, I can duplicate the procedure and more than likely duplicate the results.

-And even if it is perfect, it's important to write everything down in your recipe log.
-For one, it will verify that your recipe and procedure are in fact "perfect", and it will also keep track of unplanned or uncontrollable variables.
+And even if it is perfect, it's important to write everything down.
+For one, it will verify that your recipe and procedure are in fact perfect, and it will also keep track of unplanned or uncontrollable variables.